wdenton/greenhouse/README.md

 1. [Simplified GeoJSON representation](npri/1993-2011_NPRI_GEO_2013_02_19.geojson)
 1. [SQLite3 database with all data](npri/1993-2011_NPRI_GEO_2013_02_19.sqlite3)

 NPRI ID numbers are used in reports about greenhouse gases and other pollutants.
 This data set is especially useful because it gives latitude and longitude for each NPRI site, which doesn't appear in some other reports.

-(NPRI data will make a good simple web service.)
+TODO: NPRI data will make a good simple web service.

 Source: [National Pollutant Release Inventory Facility Location Table](http://www.ec.gc.ca/inrp-npri/default.asp?lang=En&n=20DE1DC2-1)